Table of Contents

 The Earth’s internal thermal energy flows to the surface by conduction at a rate of 44.2 terawatts (TW) and is replenished by the decay of minerals at a rate of 30 TW.
 In addition to the interior heat flows, the highest layer of the surface to a depth of 10 m (33 ft) is heated by solar power during the summer and cools during the winter due to releases of that energy.

 Outside of the differences due to the season, the geothermal gradient of temperatures through the crust is 25–30 °C (77–86 °F) per km of depth in most of the planet.
 The conductive heat flux averages 0.1 MW/km2.
 These values are much higher where the crust is thinner.
-They may be further augmented by fluid circulation, either through magma conduits, hot springs, hydrothermal circulation or a mixture of those.
+They may be further augmented by fluid circulation, either through magma conduits, hot springs, hydrothermal circulation, or a mixture of those.

-In the different Sources of Geothermal Energy, A geothermal apparatus can extract enough heat from the shallow ground anywhere within the world to supply home heating, but industrial applications need the upper temperatures of deep resources.
+In the different Sources of Geothermal Energy, A geothermal apparatus can extract enough heat from shallow ground anywhere in the world to supply home heating, but industrial applications need the upper temperatures of deep resources.
 The most demanding applications receive the best enjoy a high natural heat flux, ideally from employing a thermal spring.

 The next best choice is to drill a well into a hot aquifer.
 If no adequate aquifer is out there, a man-made one could also be built by injecting water to hydraulically fracture the bedrock.
 This last approach is named hot dry rock heat in Europe, or enhanced geothermal systems in North America.
-The much greater potential could also be available from this approach than from the conventional tapping of natural aquifers.
+A much greater potential could also be available from this approach than from the conventional tapping of natural aquifers.

 Comment on “SOURCE OF GEOTHERMAL ENERGY”